gluek/stdfast/README.md

 # stdfast
+This is a fork from jlazear, [stupidf](https://github.com/jlazear/stupidf)

-`stdfast` is a library for limited parsing of STDF files.
+`stdfast` is a library for parsing of STDF files.
 The `STDF` structure can be used directly in rust, or alternatively sent out to Python using the `parse_stdf` function.

 STDF is the [Standard Test Data Format](https://en.wikipedia.org/wiki/Standard_Test_Data_Format) and is commonly used for high-volume test of semiconductors in Automated Test Equipment (ATE) systems.

 The purpose of the library is to quickly and efficiently parse STDF files (which are a fairly unfriendly binary linked list-based format) into more friendly [polars](https://pola.rs/) [DataFrame](https://docs.pola.rs/user-guide/concepts/data-types-and-structures/#dataframe) format.

-Not all record types are implemented because they're not relevant for my purposes.
-Implementing new records is straight-forward, following the others.

 # Example